-1. Callanish Central.
+104. Callanish Central.

-Was there no end to the monuments that Professor Alexander Thom interfered with?
-It certainly seems not.
-Even Callanish Central, seen above, did not escape his claws.
-Moreover, a few years later, some students from Glasgow University conducted a survey that shifted a stone metaphorically to give bias to Thom’s distorted geometry.
-Furthermore, professional and amateur authors turned blind eyes to Thom and Glasgow University's deception to profit from books that had sections on Callanish.
-Such corruption is rife in Britain's archaeological world.
+Professor Alexander Thom interfered with numerous monuments.
+It seems that there was no end to his interference.
+Even Callanish Central, as seen in the picture, did not escape his meddling.
+A few years later, some students from Glasgow University conducted a survey that shifted a stone metaphorically to give bias to Thom's distorted geometry.

 Thom made Callanish famous for how the moon skims the horizon when furthest south without mentioning that this apparition cannot be seen from the egg because Cnoc-an-Turso blocks the view.

-2. Callanish overview.
+105. Callanish overview.
 Alignments and Sightlines.

 A small diagram on the left, like those given by John North, shows the azimuths of the sun and moon with upper limbs on a horizon of zero altitudes for Callanish's latitude 58.2 degrees north in the year 2,500 BC.
 However, while zero altitudes can be realised at sea, it is impractical for terrestrial monuments.